Xia Yan (Ming dynasty): Youth and early career

 After returning to Beijing, Xia was promoted to chief supervising secretary in the Office of Scrutiny of the Ministry of Personnel in 1529.
 In an attempt to gain high office and attract the attention of the Jiajing Emperor, he decided to take advantage of the Emperor's interest in rituals and ceremonies; he drafted a project to reform the ceremonies of offerings to Heaven and Earth, which were performed annually by the Emperor, and submitted it to him in February 1530.
 The Emperor welcomed the proposal and sought consultation on it.
 Hu Tao, one of the Emperor's supporters, who had opposed similar reforms in the early 1520s, continued to oppose the proposal even after the Emperor asked him to reconsider.
-As a result, the Emperor had him arrested, but he was released a month later after he withdrew his opposition.
+The Emperor had him arrested, but he was released a month later after he withdrew his opposition.
 With the support of the majority, the proposal was eventually implemented, resulting in the separation of the offerings to Heaven and Earth in the ceremonies.